SaferPlace/saferplace/README.md

 ### Workflow

-1. Find a task from the [Github Project Backlog]
+1. Find a task from the [Project Backlog]
 2. Make a PR and reference the issue its closing
 3. Ensure the PRs are passing